CrystalAlpha358/ncjishaku/docs/index.rst

 **Disclaimer:** This project is currently in very early stages of development.

-ncjishaku is a debugging and utility extension for nextcord bots.
+ncjishaku is a debugging and utility extension for nextcord bots, which was forked from `jishaku <https://github.com/scarletcafe/jishaku>`_.

 The documentation is split up into categories.
 Please see the index below.